 The eligibility rules are the same for breakfast and lunch, and a single eligibility determination is made for each child that covers both meals.
 The current maximum allowable price for reduced-price breakfast is \$0.30.
-Children from households with incomes above 185 percent of the FPL may purchase so-called "paid meals."
-The categorical eligibility criteria are the same as they are for the school lunch program.
+Children from households with incomes above 185 percent of the federal poverty line may purchase so-called "paid meals."
+The categorical eligibility criteria (whereby participation in selected means tested transfers automatically confer eligibility for SBP) are the same as they are for the school lunch program.